Coffee-Code-Philly-Accelerator/codephiladelphia.com/README.md

 Code Philadelphia is a community-focused coding initiative that brings together developers, designers, and tech enthusiasts in the Philadelphia area.
 Our website serves as a hub for event information, resources, and community engagement.

 ## About
+using this repo so I could deploy to vercel https://github.com/nolanmak/codephiladelphia.com/tree/main

 This repository contains the source code for the [codephiladelphia.com](https://codephiladelphia.com) website.
 The site is designed to showcase our community events, provide resources for members, and facilitate connections within the Philadelphia tech ecosystem.